Dementia & Other Cognitive Disorders: Management, Psychiatry Support, & Education

 Next Steps

 If you are concerned about a loved one or would like to have an evaluation, you can make an appointment with one of our providers.
-Patients do not need a referral.
+We accept self-referrals, but please contact your primary care provider for a referral if possible.
 You can either login to MyChart or contact your provider’s office or call 801-581-2628 to find out more information.